svamsik/edge-ai-suites/metro-ai-suite/smart-traffic-intersection-agent/README.md

   - [Overview](docs/user-guide/Overview.md): A high-level introduction to the agent.

 - **Getting Started**
-  - [Get Started](docs/user-guide/get-started.md): Step-by-step guide to getting started with the agent.
+  - [Get Started](docs/user-guide/get-started.md): Step-by-step guide to get started with the agent.
   - [System Requirements](docs/user-guide/system-requirements.md): Hardware and software requirements for running the agent.

 - **Deployment**